 The credit rating agencies regularly evaluate the Company and its long-term and short-term debt, and their ratings are based on the Company's financial strength and a number of factors not entirely within the Company's control, including conditions affecting the oil and gas industry generally and the state of the economy.
+In addition, the treatment of specific financial instruments by credit rating agencies, such as preferred shares and hybrid debt, may change what is defined as long-term or short-term debt versus equity.
 There can be no assurance that one or more of the Company's credit ratings will not be downgraded.
 A reduction in any of the Company's current credit ratings could adversely affect the cost and availability of borrowing and access to sources of liquidity and capital.